craigfrancis/php-is-literal-rfc/readme.md

 $sql = 'WHERE id IN (' . join(',', array_fill(0, count($ids), '?')) . ')';
 ```

-Or, if you prefer to see the concatenation in action:
+Or, if you prefer to use concatenation:

 ```php
 $sql = '?';